RaymondCM/UOL-FinalYearProject/README.md

 ### OpenCV
 #### Windows
-Download the [OpenCV](https://github.com/opencv/opencv) source and build with cmake (See instructions below).
+Follow instructions at [RaymondKirk/OpenCV-InstallScript](https://github.com/RaymondKirk/OpenCV-InstallScript) or download the [OpenCV](https://github.com/opencv/opencv) source and build with cmake (See instructions below).
 Build the binaries for debug and release to "C:/OpenCV/build" with OPENCL.
 Build INSTALL to produce system headers and dynamic linked libraries.
 Add a system environment variable to the installed OpenCV_DIR (C:\OpenCV\build\install\x86\vc15 for Visual Studio 15 2017).
 Finally add a variable to system PATH (%OpenCV_DIR%/bin).
 See OpenCV [documentation](http://docs.opencv.org/2.4/doc/tutorials/introduction/windows_visual_studio_Opencv/windows_visual_studio_Opencv.html) for guidelines and resources.

 To build use CMake-GUI with these options WITH_CUDA=0, WITH_OPENCL=1 and BUILD_opencv_java=0.
 Optionally add both python interpreters.